puichuentam/duomagmp-toolbox-py/README.md

 - DuoMAG Driver for Windows (please check with vendor)

 ## Instructions
-Install dependency to a venv virtual environment:
+Install pyserial to a venv virtual environment.
+Then run the project.py script.
 ```bash
 pip install pyserial
 ```

-Then run the project.py script.